openvinotoolkit/training_extensions/tests/test_suite/ARCHITECTURE.md

    required
 4. Set in the class the field `_depends_stages_names` to the list of `str` values of the names of test actions which results will be used in this test
-5. Implement a protected method of the class which makes the real work by calling OTX operations
+5. Implement a protected method of the class which makes the real work by calling OpenVINO™ Training Extensions operations
    NB: the method should receive the parameter `data_collector: DataCollector` and use it to store some results of the action to the CI database (see how the class `DataCollector` is used in several actions in